RobertARandolph/AdmiralBumbleBee.com/Favourites.md

 ## Electrically Powered Blades

 * [Spectrum Supply KERFMaster](http://www.spectrumsupply.com/kerfmaster-2.aspx) - Fantastic for resawing.
 Nearly identical (if not OEM  ) to the [Woodslicer](https://www.highlandwoodworking.com/woodslicer-resaw-bandsaw-blades.aspx), which I also like.
-* [Freud Circular Blades](https://www.freudtools.com/explore/saw-blades) - The cost, availability and selection make this my preferred product line over the otherwise excellent [Woodworker Then Kerf Line](https://www.forrestblades.com/woodworker-ii-thin-kerf/).
+* [Freud 10" Think Kerf Rip](https://www.freudtools.com/products/LU87R010) - Fast and clean rip, 8/10 crosscut.
+The best multipurpose blade that I've used to date.

 ## Hand Tool Blades